yosriayed/cplease/README.md

 assert(sum == 44);
 ```
-A singleton global instance of plz::thread_pool is available and can be used directly using the free functions under the namespace plz:
+A singleton global instance of plz::thread_pool is available `plz::thread_pool::global_instance()` and can be used directly using the free functions under the namespace plz.

 ```cpp
 plz::set_thread_count(4); // will throw if global instance is already configured with number of threads.